Naeno/Naeno-Main/OBS Replay Buffer Tutorial.md

  - Custom x264 Parameters: crf=X
    - X is anywhere from 1-20, lower being higher quality / higher CPU usage.
 A good place to start is the 15 - 20 range.
 A CRF of 0 enables a recording with zero quality loss but have will have a very large file size and require a lot from your CPU.

+7. Now your settings should be all good.
+To start the Replay Buffer, you need to go back to the main section of OBS and click the dropdown menu next to *Start Recording*.
+In the dropdown menu, you should see the option to *Start Replay Buffer*.
+Click that option and then you may minimize and forget about OBS for the rest of the day.
+Now whenever a moment happens that you wish to save, press your Save Replay Buffer hotkey (from step 5) and a video of X length (the amount of seconds you specified in step 4) will be recorded to your disk on the path you specified (in step 4).